thromwill/IT-4401/README.md

 # IT-4401
 IT 4401 Projects

-These projects are the results of this Python Introduction class during my first semester sophomore year.
-Most interesting are definitelyNotGuitarHero, Rock, Paper, Scissors Game, Tweet Manager, and Music Analyzer.
+These projects were created during this Introductory Python class during my first semester sophomore year.
+Most notable is definitelyNotGuitarHero, followed by Rock, Paper, Scissors Game, Tweet Manager, and Music Analyzer which are more substantial than the rest.

 Projects in order created:
 Intro Project